 These stretch jeans provide a snug fit and don't lose their shape over time.
 They're tight through the hips and thighs with a skinny leg opening for a flattering look.
 They have a baby bump panel for expectant mothers in their first trimester and cooling technology in the waistband.

 Those in their third trimester may find them slightly restrictive.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Pregnancy is one of the most beautiful seasons of any woman's life, but it isn't without sacrifices.
+Pregnancy is one of the most beautiful seasons of life, but it isn't without sacrifices.
 Just when you've accepted the fact that sushi, wine, jacuzzis, and practically all the best cheeses are off limits for the next nine months, you're forced to retire your favorite pair of jeans, as well.
 The good news?
 Maxis and muumuus aren't your only option — the right maternity jeans can bridge the gap between a growing bump and a stylish wardrobe.

 Unlike regular jeans, maternity jeans are specially designed to accommodate your baby bump.
 And with an eye toward comfort, most maternity jeans are softer, stretchier, and more breathable than their everyday counterparts.

 However, choosing the perfect pair of maternity jeans can be tricky.
 Just like other denims, maternity jeans come in a wide variety of styles, fits, and colors.
 On top of that, you'll also need to determine which waist band type is best for you.

 Maternity jeans come in three waistband styles: full panel, demi panel, and side stretch panels.
 Figuring out which one would work best for you is the first step toward finding a great pair of maternity jeans.
 Let's take a look.